Iron-on Vinyl: Which Side Faces Down the Cutting Mat?

 Gift ideas?
 Partnering up with home stores?
 Then iron vinyl printed pillowcases are a great idea.
 It’s an excellent idea to print heat transfer vinyl on canvas material pillowcases, especially for throw pillows.
 For some, a sleeping pillow may be uncomfortable to sleep on with HTV printed on it.

-2. Sweatshirts or Hoodies
+2. Sweatshirts Or Hoodies

 Is winter coming near?
 Or do you plan on selling varsity jackets to universities?
 Then a heat transfer vinyl printed on hoodies or sweatshirts are a great project idea.
 You can even start a clothing brand with this project idea.